-Our system of services and supports for people with IDD has come a long way since those days, but many people with IDD and their families still struggle to plan for the services that their loved ones will need to live a quality life in the community in the future.
+Our system of services and supports for people with IDD has come a long way since those days, but many people with IDD and their families still struggle to plan for the services needed to live a quality life in the community.
 Many people with IDD wait years to get off the waiting list for services only to find few direct support professionals available to provide the services they need in the community and even more limited affordable and accessible housing.
-Even when they do find a home in the community and a trusted professional to meet their needs, they often have to start their search all over again in six months or a year because the turnover in the field is so high.
-Or worse, they move to another state to be near family after their parent dies and end up on the waiting list for services all over again.
+Even when they do find a home in the community and a trusted professional to meet their needs, they often have to start their search again in six months or a year because the turnover in the field is so high.
+Or worse, they move to another state to be near family after a parent dies and end up on the waiting list for services all over again.

-Nicole Jorwic is Senior Director of Public Policy at The Arc of the US.
+Speaker Bio: Nicole Jorwic was previously the Senior Director of Public Policy at The Arc of the US.
 Prior to joining The Arc, Nicole served as Senior Policy Advisor and Manager of the Employment First Initiative in Illinois.
 Prior to that appointment, Nicole served as the CEO/President of the Institute on Public Policy for People with Disabilities.
 Nicole is also an accomplished special education attorney and an advocate for students with disabilities and their families.
 Nicole received her JD and Child and Family Law Certificate from Loyola University and her BS from the University of Illinois.
 Nicole is also a sibling; her brother, Chris, is 31 and has autism.